-As of August 31, 2023 and 2022, we had total outstanding debt of \$147,903 and \$55,068, respectively.
+As of August 31, 2024 and 2023, we had total outstanding debt of \$1,024,857 and \$147,903, respectively.

-As of August 31, 2023, we had the following borrowing facilities:
+As of August 31, 2024, we had the following borrowing facilities:

 Credit Facilities

-Syndicated loan facility (1) \$ 3,000,000
+Syndicated loan facility (1) \$ 5,500,000

-Separate, uncommitted, unsecured multicurrency revolving credit facilities (2) 1,777,938
+Separate, uncommitted, unsecured multicurrency revolving credit facilities (2) 1,949,796

-Local guaranteed and non-guaranteed lines of credit (3) 246,818
+Local guaranteed and non-guaranteed lines of credit (3) 294,806

-Total \$ 5,024,756
+Total \$ 7,744,602

-- This facility, which matures on April 24, 2026, provides unsecured, revolving borrowing capacity for general corporate capital purposes, including the issuance of letters of credit and short-term commercial paper.
+- On May 14, 2024, we replaced our \$3,000,000 syndicated 5-year credit facility with a new \$5,500,000 syndicated credit facility maturing on May 14, 2029.
+This facility provides unsecured, revolving borrowing capacity for general corporate capital purposes, including the issuance of letters of credit and short-term commercial paper.
 Borrowings under this facility will accrue interest at the applicable risk-free rate plus a spread.
 We continue to be in compliance with relevant covenant terms.
 The facility is subject to annual commitment fees.
-As of August 31, 2023, we had \$100,000 of commercial paper outstanding and backed by this facility, with a weighted-average effective interest rate of 5.4%.
-We did not have any commercial paper outstanding as of August 31, 2022. - (2) We maintain separate, uncommitted and unsecured multicurrency revolving credit facilities.
+As of August 31, 2024, we had \$935,000 of commercial paper outstanding (excluding unamortized discounts) and backed by this facility, with a weighted-average effective interest rate of 5.4%, maturing at various dates through the first quarter of fiscal 2025.
+As of August 31, 2023 we had \$100,000 of commercial paper outstanding backed by our \$3,000,000 syndicated 5-year credit facility, with a weighted-average effective interest rate of 5.4%. - (2) We maintain separate, uncommitted and unsecured multicurrency revolving credit facilities.
 These facilities provide local currency financing for the majority of our operations.
 Interest rate terms on the revolving facilities are at market rates prevailing in the relevant local markets.
-As of August 31, 2023 and 2022, we had no borrowings under these facilities. - We also maintain local guaranteed and non-guaranteed lines of credit for those locations that cannot access our global facilities.
-As of August 31, 2023 and 2022, we had no borrowings under these various facilities.
+As of August 31, 2024 and 2023, we had no borrowings under these facilities. - We also maintain local guaranteed and non-guaranteed lines of credit for those locations that cannot access our global facilities.
+As of August 31, 2024 and 2023, we had no borrowings under these various facilities.

-Under the borrowing facilities described above, we had an aggregate of \$1,080,819 and \$892,340 of letters of credit outstanding as of August 31, 2023 and 2022, respectively.
-We also had \$100,000 of commercial paper outstanding as of August 31, 2023.
-We did not have any commercial paper outstanding as of August 31, 2022.
-The amount of commercial paper and letters of credit outstanding reduces the available borrowing capacity under these facilities.
+We had an aggregate of \$1,269,178 and \$1,080,819 of letters of credit outstanding and \$935,000 (excluding unamortized discounts) and \$100,000 of commercial paper outstanding as of August 31, 2024 and 2023, respectively.
+The amount of letters of credit and commercial paper outstanding reduces the available borrowing capacity under these facilities.